-- We’re continuing to provide essential services for connectivity and supply:
+- Throughout the pandemic, essential services have continued to be provided for connectivity and supply:

-- Heathrow is staying open to provide essential services (connection to the Isle of Man and Belfast), repatriation, and to receive critical supplies for the United Kingdom (food, medicine, health equipment, etc.).
+- Heathrow has remained open to provide essential services (connection to the Isle of Man and Belfast), repatriation, and to receive critical supplies for the United Kingdom (food, medicine, health equipment, etc.).

 - In 2019, 41% of the UK’s pharmaceutical imports landed at Heathrow.

-- At AGS, activities are focused on repatriating British citizens, links to remote regions of the Highlands and Islands, air ambulance services for the NHS, and helicopters for the oil industry.
+- At AGS, have been centered around repatriating British citizens, links to remote regions of the Highlands and Islands, air ambulance services for the NHS, and helicopters for the oil industry.

 In Construction activities, protection and hygiene measures have been strengthened, and precautionary and distancing measures have been increased.
-After many projects were initially stopped, work is resuming as the restrictions declared by the competent authorities in each country are lifted.
+Following the initial paralysis of many projects, work resumed as the restrictions put in place by the relevant authorities in each country were lifted, getting back to normal.

-“Ferrovial Together COVID-19” will be used for donations to the Health Administration, hospitals, universities, and research and development centers, as well as NGOs in a specific set of projects.
-These projects will focus on acquiring medical supplies and equipment and investigating pharmacological solutions or vaccines to combat the effects of the COVID-19 pandemic.
-We will also donate funds to help vulnerable groups or those at risk of exclusion as a result of the current health crisis.
-Awarding the
+“Ferrovial Together COVID-19” donated to the Health Administration, hospitals, universities, and research and development centers, as well as NGOs in a specific set of projects.
+These projects were focused on acquiring medical supplies and equipment and investigating pharmacological solutions or vaccines to combat the effects of the COVID-19 pandemic.
+We also donated funds to help vulnerable groups or those at risk of exclusion as a result of the current health crisis.

 From the start, along with our workers, we have shown a high level of commitment to society.
 Let’s see it by country: